nblumhardt/serilog-wiki/Configuration-Basics.md

 All provided sinks support the `restrictedToMinimumLevel` configuration parameter.

-**Logger vs. Sink Minimums** - it is important to realise that the logging level can only be raised for sinks, not lowered.
+**Logger vs. sink minimums** - it is important to realize that the logging level can only be raised for sinks, not lowered.
 So, if the logger's `MinimumLevel` is set to `Information` then a sink with `Debug` as its specified level will still only see `Information` level events.
 This is because the logger-level configuration controls which logging statements will result in the creation of events, while the sink-level configuration only filters these.
 To create a single logger with a more verbose level, use a separate `LoggerConfiguration`.

 ## Enrichers